kbeckenrode/kbeckenrode.github.io/_posts/2020-1-12-Dataset-architecture-basics.markdown

 ---

 In bioinformatic research, databases place a vital role in analysis efforts.
-Whether it’s sequence data, patient data, taxonomic IDs--all of this information is organized and structured in some form of a database, data pool, data lake, long text files, JSON, XML, and so on.
+Whether it’s sequence data, patient data, taxonomic IDs---all of this information is organized and structured in some form of a database, data pool, data lake, long text files, JSON, XML, and so on.
-What is the difference between all these data architectures?
+What is the difference between these data architectures?
 A little thing called structure.

-Data is made of values: either number (*quantitative*) and/or strings (*qualitative*), and values can be arranged in few typical ways.
+Data is made of values: number (*quantitative*) and/or strings (*qualitative*), and values can be arranged in few typical ways.
 Let’s define the 3 different types of data organization: